aritraroy/UltimateAndroidReference/README.md

 * [Android Wifi ADB](https://github.com/pedrovgs/AndroidWiFiADB) - IntelliJ/AndroidStudio plugin which provides a button to connect your Android device over WiFi to install, run and debug your applications without a USB connected
 * [APK DeGuard](http://apk-deguard.com/) - DeGuard reverses the process of obfuscation performed by Android obfuscation tools.
 This enables numerous security analyses, including code inspection and predicting libraries
 * [Battery Historian](https://github.com/google/battery-historian) - Battery Historian is a tool to analyze battery consumers using Android "bugreport" files
+* [Buck](https://github.com/facebook/buck) - A fast build system that encourages the creation of small, reusable modules over a variety of platforms and languages
 * [Butterknife Zelezny](https://github.com/avast/android-butterknife-zelezny) - Android Studio plug-in for generating ButterKnife injections from selected layout XML
 * [ClassyShark](https://github.com/google/android-classyshark) - Android executables browser
 * [CodeGlance](https://plugins.jetbrains.com/plugin/7275-codeglance) - Embeds a code minimap similar to the one found in Sublime into the editor pane.
 Works with both light and dark themes using your customized colors for syntax highlighting